algolia/algoliasearch-wordpress/docs/src/indexing-settings.md

 This plugin automatically configures each index with some sensible default settings, that being said, you can of course [customize the settings by using some filters](#custom-index-settings).

-**Every time an index is re-indexed, the settings will be pushed and override existing ones.
+<div class="alert alert-warning">Every time an index is re-indexed, the settings will be pushed and override existing ones.
 This means that you should not edit your settings directly in the Algolia Dashboard.
-Instead, you should use `filters`  to hook into this plugin and alter the settings.**
+Instead, you should use `filters`  to hook into this plugin and alter the settings.</div>

 ## Settings Anatomy